Gastonia Domestic Violence Defense

 However, not everyone charged with domestic violence is actually guilty of this violent crime.
 Some angry girlfriends accuse their boyfriends of abuse in an attempt to “get even” for some offense.
 One parent may accuse the other of domestic assault to try to win full custody of the children during divorce.

 Whether you let your temper get out of hand, or you were falsely accused of domestic violence, you can count on me.
-I am Brent D. Ratchford, a Gastonia domestic violence defense attorney with more than 15 years of experience representing clients charged with everything from simple assault to murder.
+I am The Law Firm of Brent D. Ratchford, a Gastonia domestic violence defense attorney with more than 25 years of experience representing clients charged with everything from simple assault to murder.

 Restraining Orders In North Carolina